 We believe that Biblical separation includes separation of the local church:

 - Those who deny the basic fundamentals of the faith (II Tim.
 2:16-19; I Tim.
 6:3-6)

 - Those who teach and practice extra-Biblical traditions and doctrine ( Rom.
 16:17; I Tim.
 1:18-20)

 - Those who practice inclusivism (II Chron.
 19:2; II Thess.
 3:6, 14)

 - Any form of apostasy (Titus 3:10-11; II John 9-11; Gal.
 1:8)

 2. From indulgence in worldly practices and amusements ( Rom.
 12:1-2; I John 2:15-17; I Cor.
 6:19-20; James 4:4; Eph.
 5:10)

 Doctrine of Last Things

-We believe all human beings will be resurrected and judged according to their works: 1) Believers who will receive their rewards at the Judgment Seat of Christ--the Bema (II Cor.
-5:10) and 2) Unbelievers who will be condemned eternally to the lake of fire with Satan and his angels at the Great White Throne Judgment (Rev. 20:11-15).
+We believe all human beings will be resurrected and judged according to their works.
+Believers will receive their rewards at the Judgment Seat of Christ–the Bema (II Cor.
+5:10).
+Unbelievers will be condemned eternally to the lake of fire with Satan and his angels at the Great White Throne Judgment (Rev. 20:11-15).